-Upholding Indigenous rights and interests demands recognition and engagement of Indigenous systems of government and decision-making.
-Indigenous Peoples' and nations' governing bodies must be formally engaged with prior to the development and implementation of policies and agreements pertaining to Indigenous data that clearly state if, how, and when Indigenous data are collected, analysed, accessed, used/reused, and reported.
-Permission to use and report on Indigenous Peoples and nations must be granted by appropriate and authorised Indigenous governing bodies.
-Disclosure of Indigenous information without permission is a violation of Indigenous sovereign rights and undermines Indigenous governance over matters that directly impact Indigenous Peoples.
+Indigenous Nations and Peoples governing bodies must be formally consulted prior to the development and implementation of policies and agreements pertaining to their Indigenous data that clearly state how and when Indigenous data are collected, analysed, accessed, used/reused, and reported.
+Permission to use and report on Indigenous Nations and Peoples must be granted by Indigenous governing bodies that have the authority to speak on their behalf.
+Disclosure of this information without permission is a violation of Indigenous sovereign rights and undermines Indigenous governance over matters that directly impact them.